ignition-is-go/Real-Time-Latent-Consistency-Model/README.md

----
-title: RTLCM-Gfx2Cuda
----

 # Real-Time Latent Consistency Model

 A fork of https://github.com/radames/Real-Time-Latent-Consistency-Model

-## Running Locally

-You need Windows, DX11, CUDA, and Python 3.10
+To run locally you need Windows, DX11, CUDA, and Python 3.10

 ## Installation and Usage Example (Using Conda)